algosup/2024-2025-project-5-bubble-intermarche-team-3/README.md

 # 🧀🍷 Intermarché Wine & Cheese Pairing Web App

 Welcome to the official repository for the **Intermarché Wine & Cheese Pairing Web Application** – a mobile-friendly digital sommelier built with Bubble for Intermarché Saint-Rémy-de-Provence.

----

-## 📌 Project Description

-This web application provides personalized wine and cheese recommendations based on selected recipes, ingredients, or scanned barcodes.
+This application provides personalized wine and cheese recommendations based on selected recipes, ingredients, or scanned barcodes.
 Designed for quick in-store use, it requires no installation and works offline after initial load.
 Targeted primarily at tourists and local customers, the app supports both French and English.

 ---